Math 19000: College Algebra and Trigonometry

 Introduction to algebraic expressions and equations, rational expressions, exponents, functions and their graphs, trigonometric functions on the unit circle, and right triangle trig.
 Prereq.: placement at college entry or by subsequent examination.
 4 hr./wk.; 3 credits.

-Final piece of good advice: Form study groups and go to office hours or tutoring when stuck.
+Final piece of good advice: Form study groups and go to office hours and tutoring frequently.
 There is evidence that students who form study groups perform better in college math classes than students who work alone.
 A quick conversation with a group of students after class sometimes clear up a confusing point.
 Do not spend more than a day or two being stuck on a problem or idea.
 There is not enough time in the semester to remain stuck and not practicing.
 Ask for help instead.

 Quiz Average: 20% of course grade.